 Enrichment

 Throughout the academic year there are a number of special events and themed days for the children to enjoy.
+We make use of specialists such as The History Guy to bring topics to life for the children.
 All year groups have at least one off-site visit which is intended to bring learning to life and enthuse our children.
-Visits can change from year to year but have included Birmingham Botanical Gardens for Year 3 (linked to their topic of rainforests), Selly Manor for Year 4 (linked to their topic of the Tudors), Blists Hill for Year 5 (linked to their topic of Victorians) and the Severn Valley Railway for Year 6 (linked to their work on World War II).
-These visits also provide opportunities for parents to help by accompanying their child.
-Furthermore, Greswold offers residential visits in Years 4, 5 and 6, each of which has a different focus.
+Visits can change from year to year but have included Lunt Fort for Year 3 (linked to their topic of the Romans), a cricket festival for Year 4, Blists Hill for Year 5 (linked to their topic of Victorians) and RAF Cosford for Year 6 (linked to their work on World War II).
+Furthermore, Greswold offers residential visits in Years 4 and 6.
 You can read more about our residential visits here.

 There is a range of extra-curricular clubs for Key Stage 2, many of which have a sporting focus.
-Children in KS2 and, in particular, years' 5 and 6, regularly compete in inter-school sporting competitions, organised by the Solihull Sports' Partnership and South Solihull Schools' Sports' Council.
-To enhance our provision, we also access some specialist coaching such as cricket, Tag Rugby and Tri-Gold coaching.
-Music has had a special place at Greswold and there are opportunities for pupils to learn an instrument in Key Stage 2.
-In Year 4, all our pupils get to learn a brass instrument and have whole-class lessons, culminating in their participation in a region wide event called Brass Blast at Warwick Arts' Centre.
+Children in KS2 and, in particular, years 5 and 6, regularly compete in inter-school sporting competitions, organised by the Solihull Sports' Partnership and South Solihull Schools' Sports' Council.
+To enhance our provision, we also access some specialist coaching.
+In Year 4, all our pupils get to learn a brass instrument and have whole-class lessons, culminating in their participation in an event called Brass Blast.
 Performing to an audience is a big part of playing an instrument and we provide assemblies when the children can demonstrate their skills to parents and their peers.

 Assessment and feedback

 The children’s progress throughout Key Stage 2 is regularly monitored and tracked.
-You might find it useful to see the assessment section of our website and read our Feedback on Learning Policy.
+You might find it useful to see the assessment section of our website and read our Feedback on Learning Policy (available on this page).
 At the end of academic year a formal report is issued giving each pupil’s current attainment, celebrating their successes and giving next steps to develop their learning further.
 Year 6 pupils take part in national assessments which take place each May.

 Transition